tracetoio/organizational-structures/operational-process/ops-process.md

 - Follow the diagram on how to move tasks across the trello board;
 - Our current sprint board is [here] (https://trello.com/b/rWIyiu62/tracetoio-dapp);
-- Every Merge to develop requires atleast 1 approval.
+- Every Merge to develop requires at least 1 approval.
 That means 1 peer review;

 ##Release Flow